 2. Render out Frontal + Back Images

 → use the RR HDRi file to match the light conditions of the RR Avatars.
-Don’t forget to check and adapt the Light Intensity (1 for bright garments, up to 1,5 for dark garments)
+Don’t forget to check and adapt the Light Intensity (0,9 for white garments, 1 for bright garments, up to 1,5 for dark garments)

 If you are using your brand's own avatars, please check back with your contact at Reactive Reality in order to get the right light settings for matching your target avatars.